fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 order to solve problems is that it can be interpreted quite easily, using a decision tree diagram that explains how the algorithm that you built works.
-In order to visualize a simple decision tree for the fraud detection dataset, we use thefollowingcode:
+In order to visualize a simple decision tree for the fraud detection dataset, we use the following code:

 ```
 #Package requirements